DeepSpace2/StyleFrame/docs/index.rst

     cols_to_style: the columns to apply the style to
     styler_obj: a StyleFrame.Styler object
     use_default_formats: if True, use predefined styles for dates and times
+    width: if None, use default excel width otherwise use the given width value for the chosen columns

 Styling headers only
 ^^^^^^^^^^^^^^^^^^^^